Lifeguard

 How was a water park operating year-round in Ohio?
 Did people really show up to splash around in the dead of winter?

-Asked by BTCoin almost 10 years ago
+Asked by BTCoin over 10 years ago

 About 90 percent of our operation was all indoors.
 Kept at a steamy 80 Fahrenheit all through the winter.
 There are a lot of indoor water parks in the Northern Ohio area.